micanogueira/micanogueira.github.io/content/timeline/Startup_Sympla.md

 date: 2014-01-02
 title: Started working at Sympla
 subtitle: Jan 2014 - Dec 2017 • 4 yrs
-eventname: Head of Finance
+eventName: Head of Finance
-eventlocation: Brazil
+eventLocation: Brazil
 ---

 ## From the gound up